BehradSol/EfficientFFBS/README.md

 Contact: behrad@umd.edu

-%Citation: If you find these piece of codes helpful in your reserach, please cite the following technical report
+Citation: If you find these piece of codes helpful in your reserach, please cite the following technical report

-%-****
+-Soleimani, B., P. Das, P., J. Kulasingham, J. Z. Simon and B. Babadi (2020) Granger Causal Inference from Indirect Low-Dimensional Measurements with Application to MEG Functional Connectivity Analysis, 2020 54th Annual Conference on Information Sciences and Systems.

 Date: March 5, 2020